 Compression Therapy is a great way to improve your recovery and circulation.
 The process mobilises fluid and assists with lymphatic drainage while massaging your limbs.

 Using pneumatic (air) compression, the pump pressurises the different chambers in the boots at different intervals over multiple cycles.
-In medical and athletic research, this type of compression is referred to by a variety of names, including “intermittent,” “external dynamic,” and “sequential” pneumatic compression.
+In medical and athletic research, this type of compression therapy is referred to by a variety of names, including “intermittent,” “external dynamic,” and “sequential” pneumatic compression.

 The pressurised compartments in the boots squeeze your legs, mobilising fluids and speeding up your body’s natural process of filtering lactic acid, metabolites, and other debris that build up after exercise-induced trauma out of your blood.